 Milwaukee is well-known for its sports, cultural pursuits, and of course, the breweries.
 The city is home to a number of Fortune 500 businesses and a booming economy, making it a popular place for people to relocate to.
-When you’ve decided to relocate, these tips can ensure your move goes as smoothly as possible.
+When you’ve decided on relocating to Milwaukee, these tips can ensure your move goes as smoothly as possible.

 Find the perfect neighborhood for you